opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

     :param hull: Output convex hull.
 It is either an integer vector of indices or vector of points.
 In the first case, the ``hull`` elements are 0-based indices of the convex hull points in the original array (since the set of convex hull points is a subset of the original point set).
 In the second case, ``hull`` elements are the convex hull points themselves.

-    :param storage: Output memory storage in the old API (``cvConvexHull2`` returns a sequence containing the convex hull points or their indices).
+    :param hull_storage: Output memory storage in the old API (``cvConvexHull2`` returns a sequence containing the convex hull points or their indices).

     :param clockwise: Orientation flag.
 If it is true, the output convex hull is oriented clockwise.
 Otherwise, it is oriented counter-clockwise.
 The usual screen coordinate system is assumed so that the origin is at the top-left corner, x axis is oriented to the right, and y axis is oriented downwards.